aklump/drupal_loft_deploy/README.txt

 ##Info Title
 At the bottom of the page, you will see a readout of information, the "title".
 By default this will display the site role, and the gitflow parent and current git branch, if you are using git.

 Click this title to hide the visual border; CMD or CTRL click this to hide it for 10 minutes.
+The duration of this can be controlled using settings.php, e.g.:

+    // Define the number of seconds to disable the border when clicking the metakey.
+    $conf['loft_deploy_meta_timeout'] = 600

 You may alter the title that is displayed at the bottom of the screen by   adding the following to settings.local.php or settings.php, where the token '!site_role' will print the site role.
 Other tokens are: !git and !gitflow.